 Sitting in a bright and airy colonial-era shophouse at the top of a leafy hill, the popular ModSin restaurant Coconut Club is entirely devoted to nasi lemak: “Selling only one dish also forces us to choose taste and quality over everything else,” says chef-owner Eng Su Lee.
 At first glance, the plates that arrive at long, communal wooden tables don’t look too different from the nasi lemak you’d eat at streetside hawker stalls: the coconut rice comes with a flaky hunk of fried chicken leg, and the standard toppings of crispy anchovies, a fried egg, peanuts, and sambal chili paste.

 The difference is is that everything here is handmade from scratch using top-shelf ingredients, from the in-house chili paste to the free-range kampung chicken.
-The coconut milk is even juiced over a nine-hour process from coconuts flown in from a Malaysian plantation, which specialises in a Malaysian-West African hybrid known for its high fat content and aromatics.
+The coconut milk is even juiced over a nine-hour process from coconuts flown in from a Malaysian plantation, which specializes in a Malaysian-West African hybrid known for its high fat content and aromatics.

 Lee says that these days, street vendors tend to use factory-made products to keep prices low, and the artificial preservatives and MSG have caused a sharp decline in our local food’s taste and quality.
 Lee’s approach to modern Singaporean food, therefore, is ironically old-fashioned—an attempt to reclaim and preserve traditional flavors that he believes have been lost in the age of mass production.

 With a standard plate starting at $12.50, Coconut Club’s nasi lemak costs roughly three times what you’d pay on the streets.
 The restaurant took some heat in the food blogosphere when it first opened in November 2016, when the sticker shock caused some locals to label it as “hipster” or “atas [snobbish]” nasi lemak.